Tell Me You Love Me (album): Singles

-The album's title track "Tell Me You Love Me" was released as the first promotional single from the album along with the pre-order on August 24, 2017.
-The song was released as the second and final single from the album on November 14, 2017.
-After being released as a single, the song debuted and later peaked at number 53 on the Billboard Hot 100.
+The title track "Tell Me You Love Me" was released as the first promotional single along with the album's pre-order on August 24, 2017.
+It was released as the second and final single on November 14.
+The accompanying music video directed by Mark Pellington was released on December 1, featuring Jesse Williams.
+After being released as a single, the song debuted and later peaked at number 53 on the Hot 100.
+RIAA certified "Tell Me You Love Me" 2× Platinum on January 8, 2020.